-Earlier this year, U.S. Department of Energy Secretary Steven Chu heralded Suniva as "an was recounting his visit to the Georgia Institute of Technology, the genesis of Suniva's industry-leading technology.
+Earlier this year, U.S. Department of Energy Secretary Steven Chu heralded Suniva as "an American success story."
+The comments came in a White House blog by Secretary Chu who was recounting his visit to the Georgia Institute of Technology, the genesis of Suniva's industry-leading technology.